nilsramsperger/docker-nodebb/README.md

 * `/var/lib/redis` contains the Redis data
 * `/opt/nodebb/public/uploads` contains NodeBB uploads like avatars

+## Backup and restore
+Save the contents of the three volumes for creating a backup.
+To restore, copy the contents back.

 ## Update to latest version

-If you want to update your NodeBB to the latest version, just stop and remove your current container.
+If you want to update your NodeBB to the latest version, make backups of the volumes first.
+After that just stop and remove your current container.
 Then recreate it with the `create` command from the install section.
 On startup, the container will run a `nodebb upgrade` and thus prepare the database for the new version of NodeBB.

-## Backup and restore
-Save the contents of the three volumes for creating a backup.
-To restore, copy the contents back.

 ## Restarting
 Since NodeBB is started via the `app.js`, restarting from admin panel is disabled.